Icosahedral honeycomb

 In geometry, the icosahedral honeycomb is one of four compact, regular, space-filling tessellations (or honeycombs) in hyperbolic 3-space.
 With Schläfli symbol {3,5,3}, there are three icosahedra around each edge, and 12 icosahedra around each vertex, in a regular dodecahedral vertex figure.
+It is analogous to the 24-cell and the 5-cell.

 Description

 The dihedral angle of a regular icosahedron is around 138.2°, so it is impossible to fit three icosahedra around an edge in Euclidean 3-space.
 However, in hyperbolic space, properly scaled icosahedra can have dihedral angles of exactly 120 degrees, so three of those can fit around an edge.

 Related regular honeycombs

 There are four regular compact honeycombs in 3D hyperbolic space:

 Related regular polytopes and honeycombs

 It is a member of a sequence of regular polychora and honeycombs {3,p,3} with deltrahedral cells:

 It is also a member of a sequence of regular polychora and honeycombs {p,5,p}, with vertex figures composed of pentagons: